EdwardCodeTriber/TO-DO-List-Application/todo-application/src/README.md

 ## User
 Users can see their Task and theres a search Function to search Task by Keywork.
 The list will be filterd by keyword

+## The Requirements are as follows:
+## Three Pages:
+- Login, Registration, Home.
+## Login Page:
+- Users can log in with their credentials.
+## Registration Page:
+- New users can register with the following details:
+- Username
+- Password
+## Home Page:
+- Display the to-do list items.
+## To-Do List Features:
+## Search Function:
+- Users can search for items by keyword.
+## Add Function:
+- Users can add a new item to the to-do list with the following details:
+- Task Description
+- Priority (High, Medium, Low)
+## Delete Function:
+- Users can delete existing items from the to-do list.
+## Update Function:
+- Users can edit existing items on the to-do list.
+## Priority Colours:
+- Use colours to represent priority levels (e.g., Red for High, Yellow for Medium, Green for Low).
+## General Requirements:
+- Implemented CRUD (Create, Read, Update, Delete) operations for to-do list items.
+- Use SQLite to store user information and to-do list items.
+- Ensure the application is responsive and user-friendly.
+- Use proper validation for input fields to prevent errors.
+- Implement user authentication and authorisation to protect user data.
+- Integrated Material UI on to the application to bring life to the app.